Energize Your Home

 QUESTION OF THE WEEK: I just closed on a home and was wondering if you would suggest what energetic feng shui things I should take care of before I move.
 Also, my mother, who is not moving, wants to know if the things you suggest can benefit her as well.

 I certainly can suggest things that will benefit movers and nonmovers alike.
-From my point of view, a move to a new home is a big deal, as it means you will be operating from a new energetic template.
+From my point of view, a move to a new home is a big deal and can be quite stressful.
+It’s always best to hire some professional movers, like this mover Greensboro has.
+That will ensure it happens as quickly and smoothly as possible.
+When you move, you will be operating from a new energetic template.
 Although moving can be quite chaotic and messy, once you settle in, the energy will shift significantly, and what you do prior to moving all your things will make a big difference.

 If you are not moving but feel you need a change of energy that involves more than merely changing the sheets, the tips below include recommendations that will benefit the energy of the existing home, giving it that new home feel.
 Pick the tasks below that resonate with you the most and you will see what a difference it can make.